lgatto/TeachingMaterial/pages/init.md

 Your first instinct, when you start to do something new, should be `git init`.
-You're starting to write a new paper, you're writing a bit of code to do a computer simulation, you mucking around with some new data ... _anything_: think `git init`.
+You're starting to write a new paper, you're writing a bit of code to do a computer simulation, you're mucking around with some new data ... _anything_: think `git init`.

 ### A new repo from scratch